 Delta offers three "engineered" power supplies.
 In each, advantages have been taken of every known modern engineering method to obtain the specific results with a minimum of apparatus.
-In spite of their extreme compactness, making it possible to use them in standard relay-rack mountings, Delta has actually taken advantage of the close relations of the chokes and transformers and gained thereby a very definite improvement in ripple reduction.
+In spite of their extreme compactness, making it possible to use them in standard relay-rack mountings, Delta has actually taken advantage of the close actually taken advantage of the close relations of the chokes and transformers and gained thereby a very definite improvement in ripple reduction.

-Standard Input 115 Volts 60 Cycle A.C D.C Rectifier Ripple Regulation List Price Volts Amps.
-1000 and 500 .250 Total 3-83 0.20% 11% \$100.00 400 .175 1-83 .01% 18% 70.00
+Cat.
+No. D.0 D.C.
+0:1- Perulation List Drice Volts Amps.
+Kecther Kipple Regulation LIST FICE AD60 1000 and 500 .250 Total 3-83 0.20% 11% \$100.00 AD61 400 .175 1-83 .01% 18% 70.00 AD63 1250 or 1000 .400 2-'66A 0.15% 10% 160.00

-AD63 1250 or 1000 2-66A 0.15% 10% 160.00 Note.
+Note.
 No filter included for 500 volt tap.
-Auxiliary filter required consists of two AD44 Chokes and one 2 × 8 mfd.
+Auxiliary filter required consists of two AD44 Choke and one 2 x 8 mfd.
 Electrolytic Condenser.

 ENGINEERING SERVICE.
-Delta is fully familiar with the new requirements of minimum ripple, to which all Amateurs will be obligad to conform under the new Law.
+Delta is fully familiar with the new requirements of minimum ripple, to which all Amateurs will be obliged to conform under the new Law.
 We are glad at all times to recommend to Amateurs the proper standard AD equipment to fill their requirements if they will write us fully and comprehensively regarding their problems.